konsumer/node-m3u8/README.md

 See tests for more usage patterns.

-You can set `M3U8_DEBUG` environment variable to get debugging warnings about unkown attributes.
+You can set `M3U8_DEBUG` environment variable to get debugging warnings about unknown attributes.